codexgq/startbootstrap-creative-codexgq/README.md

 If you create a project from the scratch, they will be happy to provide you a support in choosing a registrar, a hosting and a technology stack.

 CGQ also does SEO, and SMM.
 It has its own hosting and domain name registration.
-It provides solutions for remote work, cybersecurity and cloud.
+It provides solutions for remote work, cybersecurity, data science and cloud.

 #### Business Inquiries